 Imagine an automotive industry company that needs digital transformation in order to compete on a market.
 VR 2.0 lets managers design the entire facility complex in order to spot challenges, train personnel to get familiar with new equipment without the risk of breaking anything, repurpose old buildings to house new machinery and try in a safe, virtual environment how it will all work.

-Possibilities are endless, you just have to get the right gear and software for it.
+Possibilities are endless, you just have to get the right gear and software product development for it.

 The company that knows it is called Pimax.
 Its VR 2.0 set, presented at CES 2019, indicates that the future of VR is not only high-resolution but also wide field of view (FoV) and previously mentioned foveated rendering.